iamrahil/dotfiles/nvim/README.markdown

 Leader is \

 ### BASICS
-* F8: File tree browser toggle
+* F8: File tree browser toggle.
+Opens to path of file
+* Shift-F8: File tree browser toggle.
+Opens to working dir
 * Leader-q: disable highlights (highlights show after you search)
 * Leader-? : Open cheatsheet in telescope (:CheatSheet! to open in popup)
 * Leader-b: List all open buffers in telescope